earthlab-education/ea-2021-final-project-wildfire_lake_productivity/README.md

 remotely identify the characteristics within a watershed that are correlated to increased algal production will allow for more effective predictions about the effect of wildfire on water supply and support proactive and cost-effective mitigation efforts by civic leaders in the event their water supply is affected by fire.
-This workflow utilizes several large datasets to retroactively characterize landscapes to understand the drivers of lake responses to fire.
+This workflow utilizes several large datasets to characterize pre- and post-fire landscapes to understand the drivers of lake responses to fire.

 ### Running the workflow: